 Embodied in this comprehensive training is a philosophy dedicated to proficient clinical and surgical skills, academic achievement, and leadership development.
 Our faculty is dedicated to the training of neurosurgery residents who will become future leaders in the field.
 Residents are encouraged to develop their clinical, research, teaching, and leadership skills to become comprehensive neurosurgeons who will make future contributions to this dynamic profession.
 Clinical training is organized as advanced graduate medical education with an emphasis on devotion to patient care and comprehensive training by subspecialists in every area of neurosurgery.
 The clinical service is resident-centered with chief residents having authority over daily organization of operating room and patient care services.
 Our clinical volume is biased toward complex tertiary referrals within subspecialized fields.
 The program cultivates a collegial and professional atmosphere with a strong emphasis on individual career guidance.
 Subspecialists are available to mentor residents in any specific field of interest or in general activities.

-Research opportunities are abundant with productive departmental laboratories in neuro-oncology, neurovascular, epilepsy, neurodevelopment, peripheral nerve and spine.
-A strong neuroscience research program facilitates interaction with the Columbia Neuroscience program hosting a range of talented collaborators, including Nobel prize winners.
-Additional opportunities are available outside of the department for other neurologically associated interests.
-The culmination of the program is to maximize each resident’s potential, optimize their clinical and academic skills and allow them to become the next generations’ leaders in neurosurgery.
+Research opportunities are abundant with productive departmental laboratories in neuro-oncology, neurovascular, epilepsy, neurodevelopment, peripheral nerve, and spine.
+A strong neuroscience research program facilitates interaction with the Columbia Neuroscience program, hosting a range of talented collaborators, including Nobel prize winners.
+Additional opportunities are available outside the department for other neurologically associated interests.
+The mission of the program is to maximize each resident’s potential, optimize their clinical and academic skills, and allow them to become the next generations’ leaders in neurosurgery.

 Jeffrey Bruce, M.D.